trueadm/ripple/README.md

 - `onPointerDownCapture`
 - `onKeyDownCapture`

+However, and important distinction is that Ripple does not have a synthetic event system like React.
+So for example, you should opt to use
+`onInput` instead of `onChange` and things like `onFocus` and `onBlur` do not bubble – instead use `onFocusIn` and `onFocusOut`.

 > Note: Some events are automatically delegated where possible by Ripple to improve runtime performance.

 #### on